 If your appeal is filtered you will have the opportunity to contest the decision and, if successful, your appeal will be forwarded to the FAB.

 Upon receipt of an appeal, the FAB will determine whether the criteria for an appeal has been met.
 Where they have, the FAB will decide whether to modify or confirm its original decision.
-They will normally meet and communicate their decision, sent by SCA, within 42 days of the publication of results of the assessment(s) to which the appeal relates.
+They will normally meet and communicate their decision, sent by SCA, within 30 working days of the publication of results of the assessment(s) to which the appeal relates.

 Office of the Independent Adjudicator